Niharika-Mohapatra/Stroop-Test/README.md

 ##What is the Stroop effect?
 The Stroop effect is a psychological phenomenon that demonstrates the interference between automatic and controlled processes in the brain.

-In its most common example, it is observed that participants in a **Stroop test** take longer to name the color of ink in which a word is printed, when the color of the ink and the word itself are incongruent.
+In its most common example, it is observed that participants in a **Stroop test** take longer to name the colour of ink in which a word is printed, when the colour of the ink and the word itself are incongruent.

 ## Overview
-Participants were shown words naming colors, either:
+Participants were shown words naming colours, either:

 Congruent: word and ink colour match (e.g., “Red” in red ink)